h3rald/hastyscribe/README.md

   * tables
   * fenced code blocks
   * [Pandoc](http://johnmacfarlane.net/pandoc/)-style docuemnt headers
-* It automatically embeds any referenced local image via data URI
+* It automatically embeds any referenced image via data URI
 * It has supports for text snippets

 ### What can I use it for?